joakim/git-easy/Readme.md

 ### git sync

-Syncronizes the current branch.
+Synchronizes the current branch.
 Stashes any local changes, fetches and rebases remote changes, and unstashes.
-Prevents merge bubbles.
-If you [do like bubbles](https://blog.glyphobet.net/essay/2504), see [Configuration](#configuration) for how to use normal merging.
+Prevents merge bubbles by default.
+If you [do like bubbles](https://www.youtube.com/watch?v=ludEngkwMu8), see [Configuration](#configuration) for how to use normal merging.

 ```bash
 $ git sync